NanoGPT Speedrun Living Worklog

 The Muon Optimizer is a new optimizer developed with and for the NanoGPT speedrun by Jordan et al. It is a variant of SGD with Momentum that applies a postprocessing step to the gradient updates to approximately orthogonalize each update matrix.
 Muon has some connections to approximate second-order optimizersBut are these approximate second-order methods actually second-order?
 New research suggests that methods like Shampoo and Adam can be viewed as variants of steepest descent under specific norms, and thus are actually first-order methods. like Shampoo.

 I highly recommend reading the original Muon blog post for more details, as well as checking out the optimizer comparison for GPT-2 speedrunning that Keller Jordan put to gether here.
+For those interested in a more step-by-step walkthrough of Muon, check out this excellent post by Jeremy Bernstein.

 Just like on the 8xH100 leaderboard, we observe a massive speedup when switching to Muon.
 The new run time is 4.53 hours, requiring only 3.04B tokens.
 The tokens/second is also very similar to the previous run, which is a good sign that we are not losing throughput by switching optimizers.